There are plenty of reasons to use a New Zealand VPN.

 With a vast server network, breakneck speeds, excellent streaming support, and top-notch privacy features, NordVPN is hands down the number one VPN for New Zealand.

-You get access to over 6100 servers in 61 countries – there are several dozen in New Zealand alone.
+You get access to nearly 6400 servers in 111 countries – there are several dozen in New Zealand alone.

 NordVPN unlocks just about any streaming service imaginable without a hitch, no matter where you are.
 And their performance guarantees uninterrupted viewing, even in 4K.